undecaf/typo3-dev/README.md

 independently of container lifetime.

+#### Online documentation

+In order to view the version of this README file that matches the version of the running TYPO3 instance, browse to `http://localhost:8080/readme.html`.

 ### `t3` shell script

 More complex setups (such as using an external database) require complex Docker